technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 11/Lab 11 - Develop an Attended Flow that Reads Orders and Prompts Users to Select a Discount.md

     ![](./media/12a7.png)

-    > Must Remember : After installation of Office, open excel app, login with adminn tenant-Password, accept all terms and condition and activate the office in the VM.
+    > **Must Remember** : After the installation of Office, open excel app, login with adminn tenant-Password, accept all terms and condition and activate the office in the VM.

-### Task 1: Create Power Automate desktop flow
+### **Task 1: Create Power Automate desktop flow**

 1. Open **Power automate desktop** and login with **office 365 tenant credential**.